offchan42/vimrc/README.md

 ## How to update to latest version?

-Simply just do a git pull rebase!
+Simply just do a git pull rebase and update the submodules!

     cd ~/.vim_runtime
     git pull --rebase
+    git submodule foreach git pull origin master cd ~-

 ## Some screenshots